ParhamMaysamiAzad/Hackathon-2021-BrainAgeVariant/README.md

 ### How to edit

-<p>If you would like to report a bug, please do so in the issues tab.
+<p>If you would like to report a bug, please do so in the issues tab. <br>
-If you would like to modify the code, please request it in the issues tab.
-Alternatively, you can create a seperate branch with your changes that will be manualy reviewed and evaluated for its changes. </p>
+If you would like to modify the code, please request it in the issues tab. <br> Alternatively, you can create a seperate branch with your changes that will be manualy reviewed and evaluated for its changes. <br></p>

 <p align="right">(<a href="#top">back to top</a>)</p>